 One of the goals of PNM is to work together with indigenous tribes and visit villages where we can learn from these cultures, and perhaps teach them some helpful things that our team has picked up along the way.

-And finally, there are so many communities and centers that have amazing life-serving initiatives in that region but they could use resources to help get their projects off the ground or give them the extra publicity or support in other ways to take it to the next level of effectiveness.
+And finally, there are so many communities and centers that have amazing life-serving initiatives in that region.
+Still, they could use resources to help get their projects off the ground or give them the extra publicity or support in other ways to take it to the next level of effectiveness.

 4. Why did you choose to become involved in sustainable building and living?